Global Licensed Merchandise Market to Reach $338.7 Billion by 2027

 Korea and Rest of Asia-Pacific Markets - Independent Analysis

-of Annual Sales in US$ Million for Years 2020 through 2027 and
+of Annual Sales in US$ Thousand for Years 2020 through 2027 and

 % CAGR